Revisions to Gross Domestic Product, Gross Domestic Income, and Their Major Components

 More specifically, we have shown that the estimates of GDP and GDI that BEA publishes have relatively small MARs and MRs, consistent with previous similar BEA studies.
 Moreover, we have also shown that these estimates are reliable and that the differences in vintages' estimates are mostly due to the arrival of new information and not to systematic measurement errors.

-Even so, combining these estimates at times where each alone is pointing in a different direction may be particularly useful to give us a more accurate picture of the economy, and it clearly shows that the data sources we use to compute these two estimates are different and convey information that is not always captured “properly” or “timely” in the other estimate, indicating that the estimates of GDP and GDI complement each other.
+Most of the time, the revisions of the GDP and GDI estimates from the third current to the latest vintage move in the same direction, that is, both GDP and GDI are overestimating or underestimating growth at the same time, but combining these estimates at times where each alone is approaching the true rate of economic growth from a different initial estimate may be particularly useful to give us a more accurate picture of the economy, and it clearly shows that the data sources we use to compute these two estimates are different and convey information that is not always captured “properly” or “timely” in the other estimate, indicating that the estimates of GDP and GDI complement each other.

 Aruoba, B., F. Diebold, J. Nalewaik, and F. Schorfheide.
 Improving GDP Measurement: A Measurement Error Perspective.
 Working paper no. 13-16.
 Research Department, Federal Reserve Bank of Philadelphia, May 2013.